CanasSimon/CanasSimon.github.io/_posts/programming/2020-07-20-chunk-rendering.md

 icon: icon-cplusplus
 ---

-For the end of my second year of study, my classmates and I have all been tasked on working on a small Minecraft-like project using the NekoEngine, a SDL2 based 3D game engine using OpenGL ES 3.0 programmed by our teacher in C++ that we've been working on for several months.
+For the end of my second year of study, my classmates and I have all been tasked on working on a small Minecraft-like project using the NekoEngine, a SDL2 based 3D game engine using OpenGL ES 3.0 developed by our teacher (<a href="https://eliasfarhan.ch/">Elias Fahran</a>) that we've been working on for several months.

 <div class="navy-line-no-margin"></div>